insight/plugin-api/README.md

 API for Insight Plugins
 =======================

-This project contains the API used by insight plugins to communicate with the insight host environment.
+This project contains the API used by insight plugins to communicate with the insight host environment and perform typical tasks for the plugin.

 The API is available as a [CommonJS](http://www.commonjs.org/) package.